-Makes the generic AsynchronouslyInterruptedException pending for this, and sets the interrupted state to true.
+In a system where RTSJModule.CONTROL is implemented, it makes the generic AsynchronouslyInterruptedException pending for this, and sets the interrupted state to true.
 As with Thread.interrupt(), blocking operations that are interruptible are interrupted.
-When this.isRousable() is true causes an early release.
-In any case, AsynchronouslyInterruptedException is thrown once a method is entered that implements AsynchronouslyInterruptedException.
+When this.isRousable() is true a release